-2.0 ROUTINE PROJECTS WITHIN FRONTCOUNTRY AREAS COVERED BY THE MODEL CLASS SCREENING REPORT
+2. ROUTINE PROJECTS WITHIN FRONTCOUNTRY AREAS COVERED BY THE MODEL CLASS SCREENING REPORT

-2.1 Projects Subject to the Canadian Environmental Assessment Act (CEAA)
+2.1 Projects Subject to the Canadian Environmental Assessment Act

 This MCSR applies to projects that occur relatively frequently and result in environmental effects that are predictable, well understood and can be easily mitigated.
-Routine projects conducted in the CSA that are subject to CEAA are described in Section 2.3.
+Routine projects conducted in the CSA that are subject to the Act are described in Section 2.3.

-To require an environmental assessment under the Act, a project must:
+To require an EA under the Act, a project must: